 On previous trips to Morocco I’ve purchased countless carpets and kilims, Oriental lanterns, colourful ceramics, leather poufs, the ubiquitous teapots and tea glasses, and Essaouira’s famous Thuya wood among suitcases of other things.
-This time I’m limited in what I buy by the length of our trip, so my souvenir suggestions for this edition of Moroccan take-homes and small or lightweight
+This time I’m limited in what I buy by the length of our trip, so my souvenir suggestions for you for this edition of Moroccan take-homes and small or lightweight.

 This is by no means an exhaustive list of things to buy – for that, see my Marrakech Medina Meander: a shopping-themed walking tour.
 Rather it’s more like a list of ‘what Lara bought on her holidays’, or ‘what Lara would have bought if her luggage wasn’t already so heavy’!
 These are my recommended Moroccan take-homes from the medinas of Marrakech and Essaouira.

 Moroccan Take-Homes, Medina Mementoes from Marrakech and Essaouira

 Moroccan artists are marvellously talented and in Essaouira especially you’ll find beautiful, affordable art in the unique local naïve or primitive style.
 Look for homegrown talent Mohamed Tabal and Amal Bouhali, whose work I’ve bought on previous visits.

 You can pick up paintings at galleries dotted all over town, although Galerie d’Art Frédéric Damgardor is the most respected.
 Paintings start from as little as £100 although the finest works can cost far more.

 The wonderful thing about art is the canvases can be rolled up and the galleries do a fantastic job of securely packing paintings.
 Amal’s husband runs a small store selling her work and postcards of her art, pictured above, on Avenue Sidi Mohamed Ben Addellah.